5 Must-Have Tools for Starting a Podcast

 Set Up Your Recording Equipment and Tools

-Of course, you want to ensure that everything is all set and ready before you record your episode.
+Of course, you want to ensure everything is ready before you record your episode.
 Here are two ways to set up your podcast recording tools:

 Using USB Microphone

 Plug your microphone straight into your computer's USB port.
-Once done, go to your audio editing software's settings, and highlight your mic as the audio input.
+Once done, go to your audio editing software's settings and highlight your mic as the input.

 Using XLR Microphone